Jones' Fantastic Museum: Exhibits and attractions

 Displayed outside the entrance to the museum were many old pictures of sideshow freaks and human oddities.
 The Okeh Laughing Record, a 1923 recording of a man and woman laughing while a musician plays a funereal trumpet solo, played in a continuous loop along with a recording of Jones as a sideshow barker, enticing people to enter.

-For 13 years the museum featured a real live vampire named Count Pugsly who roamed around scaring children and adults alike, even outside the museum.
-Sometimes he would appear to be a mannequin, standing still until an unsuspecting visitor stepped in front of him.
+For 13 years the museum featured a man dressing as a vampire named Count Pugsly who roamed around scaring children and adults alike, even outside the museum.
+The role of the vampire was played by W. H. Pugmire.
+Sometimes, Pugmire would stand still, pretending to be a mannequin, standing still until an unsuspecting visitor stepped in front of him.
 As soon as the realization struck the visitor that no activating floor mat was there, he would walk towards them, often eliciting loud screams of fright.

-The role of the vampire was played by future horror author W. H. Pugmire.
-Pugmire's recent works include Lovecraftian books of weird fiction.
-His earlier works include the publication of the punk rock fanzine Punk Lust in the 1980s.

 The museum included a collection of funhouse mirrors, mannequins sporting extra legs and arms, a "Death Ray" machine, Sally Rand's dancing slippers, a long row of electronic switches that randomly activated a variety of automatons, a nine-foot-tall "mummified Viking" called Olaf the Giant, and a talking skull wearing a Hitler moustache that loudly spouted gibberish in German.
 Jones had sped up an actual recording of Hitler, giving his speech a cartoonish quality.
 The sign in front of the skull read "Hitler is Alive!"

 An especially memorable item was the Laughing Lady, dubbed Laffing Sal by her manufacturer.
 She rocked back and forth laughing uncontrollably with her arms and legs swinging wildly whenever someone stepped on a floor mat in front of her glass and wood case.
 More exhibits appear in the list of items below.